Refreryo/Musik-Player_v2/README.md

 ***

-## 🌟 What's New in v2.5.0?
+## 🌟 What's New in v2.5.1?

-*   ✨ **Snuggle Time (Theme-Pack):** An exclusive, curated experience featuring warm spring colors, "Loving Dinos" cover art, and a fixed Retro-Pixel visualizer with Snowfall effects.
+*   ✨ **Snuggle Time (Theme-Pack):** Finalized exclusive experience with forced Snowfall animation, Retro-Pixel visualizer, and "Loving Dinos" image-based cover art with perfect transparency.
-*   🔲 **Panorama Help Modal:** A redesigned, wide-screen landscape help menu for better readability and detailed control information.
+*   💾 **Persistence Fix:** Rock-solid startup logic ensuring your theme pack and settings load correctly every time.
-*   🖱️ **Draggable Modals:** All settings and info windows can now be freely moved around the screen by grabbing their headers.
+*   🔲 **Panorama Help Modal:** Responsive landscape help menu with a quick-link to settings.
-*   🛠️ **Developer Console:** New hidden debug features for performance monitoring and real-time window size analysis.
+*   🖱️ **Draggable Modals:** Move any settings window freely by its header.
-*   📏 **Ultra-Responsive Layout:** Improved grid system that fluently handles extreme window sizes and orientations.
+*   🛠️ **Developer Console:** Debug hotkeys for FPS and window dimensions.

 ***